massexchange/MXEngineering/4C Integration.md

 In the `content` field, you can see an `AvailabilityGroup`, with an embedded `Attribute`, and an `Availability`, as examples.
 There can, and often will be, multiple objects in those fields.

-This sample data indicates that for the date range we queried, there are 10 units available of `Network: AMC` inventory, from `11/01/2018`-`11/03/2018` at `$1000.00` each.
+This sample data indicates that for the date range we queried, there are 10 units available of `Network: WeMakeTv` inventory, from `11/01/2018`-`11/03/2018` at `$1000.00` each.